vvynz/cypress-testing-course/cypress/testing foundations/testing_foundations.md

   - once you have a suite of tests for each step, you can write the necesary code to pass each step.
     - allows you to easily refactor code later on && if tests are still passing, give you confidence that you haven't broken things during refactoring

+### Bugs
+- good approach: first write a failing test around the bug before fixing it.
+Once it's fixed, your test will pass && verfies your code eliminates the bug